 Look out for Multi-tenancy Support: Multi-tenancy support is important for the Business Intelligence (BI) environment.
 It gives the advantage of using a single software stack to serve thousands of partners & customers and make upgrades or customizations.

 Review the Schema: Evaluate the nature of databases you are storing.
-Verify how it is being loaded, processes, and analyzed to optimize schema objects.
+Verify how it is being loaded, processed, and analyzed to optimize schema objects.

 An enterprise-class integration solution can make it easy to build data warehouse projects.
 However, the next big important task is to find the right solution that addresses start-to-end integration needs.
-Adeptia offers an cloud based integration solution that helps you execute the right strategy for data warehousing.
+Adeptia offers a cloud-based integration solution that helps you execute the right strategy for data warehousing.
 Know our capabilities for business intelligence data warehousing.